-It doesn’t seem possible that Georgia had her 10th birthday in September, and we are now well and truly looking ahead to September 2009 when she will begin secondary school.
+It doesn’t seem possible that Georgia had her 10th birthday in September, and we are now well and truly looking ahead to to starting secondary school.

 It is constantly on our mind at the moment; we are gathering a huge amount of information, visiting schools and having meetings.
 Hopefully we will make the best choice for Georgia.
 It is a very scary prospect and at the moment we are looking at all of the possibilities, and many education professionals are giving their varying opinions.
 In the end though, the decision is ours.
 Unfortunately, the choices are not great!